PointCloudLibrary/pcl/doc/tutorials/content/walkthrough.rst

 Features
 --------

-:Background:
+**Background**

 	A theoretical primer explaining how features work in PCL can be found in the `3D Features tutorial
 	<http:/pointclouds.org/documentation/tutorials/how_features_work.php#how-3d-features-work>`_.

 	The *features* library contains data structures and mechanisms for 3D feature estimation from point cloud data.
-3D features are representations at a certain 3D point or position in space, which describe geometrical patterns based on the information available around the point.
-The data space selected around the query point is usually referred as the *k-neighborhood*.
+3D features are representations at certain 3D points, or positions, in space, which describe geometrical patterns based on the information available around the point.
+The data space selected around the query point is usually referred to as the *k-neighborhood*.

 	The following figure shows a simple example of a selected query point, and its selected k-neighborhood.

 	.. image:: images/features_normal.png

-	An example of two of the most widely used geometric point features are the underlying surface's estimated curvature and normal at a query point p.
-Both of them are considered local features, as they characterize a point using the information provided by its k closest point neighbors.
+	An example of two of the most widely used geometric point features are the underlying surface's estimated curvature and normal at a query point ``p``.
+Both of them are considered local features, as they characterize a point using the information provided by its ``k`` closest point neighbors.
 For determining these neighbors efficiently, the input dataset is usually split into smaller chunks using spatial decomposition techniques such as octrees or kD-trees (see the figure below - left: kD-tree, right: octree), and then closest point searches are performed in that space.
-Depending on the application one can opt for either determining a fixed number of k points in the vicinity of p, or all points which are found inside of a sphere of radius r centered at p.
-Unarguably, one the easiest methods for estimating the surface normals and curvature changes at a point p is to perform an eigendecomposition (i.e. compute the eigenvectors and eigenvalues) of the k-neighborhood point surface patch.
-Thus, the eigenvector corresponding to the smallest eigenvalue will approximate the surface normal n at point p, while the surface curvature change will be estimated from the eigenvalues as:
+Depending on the application one can opt for either determining a fixed number of ``k`` points in the vicinity of ``p``, or all points which are found inside of a sphere of radius ``r`` centered at ``p``.
+Unarguably, one the easiest methods for estimating the surface normals and curvature changes at a point ``p`` is to perform an eigendecomposition (i.e., compute the eigenvectors and eigenvalues) of the k-neighborhood point surface patch.
+Thus, the eigenvector corresponding to the smallest eigenvalue will approximate the surface normal ``n`` at point ``p``, while the surface curvature change will be estimated from the eigenvalues as:

 	.. image:: images/form_0.png